 It is reasonable for the EPA to express the "degree of emission limitation achievable through application of the BSER" as a set of ranges of values, rather than a single number, that reflects application of the candidate technologies as a whole.
 This approach is reasonable in light of the nature of what the EPA has identified as the adequately demonstrated BSER (as well as of the structure of section 111 in general and the interplay between section 111(a)(1) and section 111(d) in particular): A suite of candidate technologies that the EPA anticipates will be generally applicable to EGUs at the fleet-wide level but not all of which may be applicable or warranted at the level of a particular facility due to source-specific factors such as the sitespecific operational and maintenance history, the design and configuration, the expected operating plans, etc. Because of the importance for applicability of the BSER of these source-specific factors, and because the application and installation of the candidate technologies will result in varying degrees of reductions based on application of each of the BSER technologies into the existing infrastructure of the EGU, the EPA has provided ranges of HRI associated with each technology.
 This accounts for some of the variation that is expected among the designated facilities (see section III.F.1.a.(1) of this preamble for discussion of variable emission performance at and between designated facilities).
 While these ranges represent the degree of emission reduction achievable through application of the BSER, a particular designated facility may have the potential for more or less HRI as a result of the application of the candidate technology based on sourcespecific characteristics.
-As further discussed in section III.F. of this preamble, the level of stringency associated with each candidate
+As further discussed in section III.F. of this preamble, the level of stringency associated with each candidate technology is to be used by states in the process of establishing a standard of performance, and in this process, states may also consider source-specific factors such as variability that may result in a different level of stringency.176 d.
+Detail on the HRI Technologies & Techniques

-- d.
-Detail on the HRI Technologies & Techniques - (1) Neural Network/Intelligent Sootblower
+(1) Neural Network/Intelligent Sootblower